 Personal Response

-In responding to the question below, we encourage you to answer honestly and in your own voice.
-Please share relevant examples and details.
-We will not consider grammar or language proficiency in our evaluation of your responses.
-Written responses must be submitted in 500 words or less, and will be evaluated along the following criteria:
+When responding to the questions below, we encourage you to answer honestly and in your own voice.
+Please share relevant examples and details where possible.
+Grammar and language proficiency will not be considered in the evaluation of your responses.

 - Relevance to the prompt